AppsterdamGreece/AppsterdamGreece.github.io/_posts/2013-12-06-Appsterdam-Guru-Session-Artificial-Intelligence-101.md

 In this session Konstantinos Kostis of [SciFY] will introduce you to the basics of AI.

 During the session you will be writing a spam filter from scratch and in doing so, you will get to know all about the jargon and the mechanics of machine learning.
-And although we can not cover everything, you should go home with enough understanding and muscle memory to start messing around with interesting, useful and current discipline of computer science.
+And although we can not cover everything, you should go home with enough understanding and muscle memory to start messing around with this interesting, useful and current discipline of computer science.

 We open the doors at 10:00am and start at 11:00am sharp.
 There are limited seats available, so make sure you get [your ticket][Ticket].